sentack/minimal_weather_app/README.md

-# Flutter Weather App
+# Flutter Minimal Weather App

 This Flutter application provides weather information based on the user's location.
-It utilizes the OpenWeatherMap API to retrieve weather data and displays it in a user-friendly interface.
+It uses the OpenWeatherMap API to retrieve weather data and displays it in a user-friendly interface.
 The app incorporates the Geolocator package to fetch the current location of the user for accurate weather information.

 ## Features